What is Accountability & Internal Control for Information Technology (“IT”) centered around?

-We believe building a focus on IT into the pre-existing internal control environment of the State of Vermont allows for alignment of the goals of Executive Order 06-17 and naturally greater accountability.
-The build-out of the Internal Control environment is centered around understanding and documenting the current state and our planned future state into a logical framework.
+We believe building a focus on IT into the pre-existing internal control environment of the State of Vermont allows for alignment of the 8 goals above and naturally greater accountability.
+The build out of the Internal Control environment is centered around understanding and documenting the current state and our future planned state into a logical framework.

 Who benefits from organizing IT into a logical framework and what are the characteristics of the framework ?